ConversatAI/AgenticAI-DialogGen/README.md

 <h1 align="center">
-AgenticAI-DialogGen: Topic-guided Conversation Generation for Fine-tuning and Evaluating Short- and Long-Term Memories of LLMs
+AgenticAI-DialogGen: Topic-guided Conversation Generation for Fine-Tuning and Evaluating Short- and Long-Term Memories of LLMs
 </h1>

 ## **TopicGuidedChat (TGC) Dataset — Sample Release**

-This repository contains a sample version of the TopicGuidedChat (TGC) dataset generated via the AgenticAI-DialogGen framework described in our paper* entitled, “AgenticAI-DialogGen: Topic-guided Conversation Generation for Fine-tuning and Evaluating Short- and Long-Term Memories of LLMs
+This repository contains a sample version of the TopicGuidedChat (TGC) dataset generated via the AgenticAI-DialogGen framework described in our paper* entitled, “AgenticAI-DialogGen: Topic-guided Conversation Generation for Fine-Tuning and Evaluating Short- and Long-Term Memories of LLMs”.
-”.
 The TGC dataset is a large-scale synthetic benchmark derived from the [Multi-Session Chat (MSC) dataset](https://aclanthology.org/2022.acl-long.356/) and is designed to support research on fine-tuning and evaluating the short- and long-term memories of LLMs.

 ## **Publication Status**